Fixed-Point Automatic Differentiation of Forward--Backward Splitting Algorithms for Partly Smooth Functions: Introduction

+The problem of computing the derivative of the solution mapping of a structured problem in \eqref{prob:min} has been studied extensively in a bilevel setup.
+We discuss here some previous works whose methodologies apply to certain classes of non-smooth problems.

-Bolte et al. \cite{BLPS21} used the conservative calculus developed in \cite{BP20, BP21} to rigorously study the implicit differentiation performed by using standard autograd packages like TensorFlow \cite{ABC+16}, PyTorch \cite{PGM+19}, and JAX \cite{BFH+18} etc. on possibly non-smooth implicit equations.
+The non-smoothness of \eqref{prob:min} was circumvented in \cite{DVFP14, ORBP15, ORBP16} by applying AD on the algorithms which are differentiable (almost) everywhere without providing the convergence guarantees for the derivative sequence.
+Deledalle et al.~\cite{DVFP14} utilize weak-differentiablity of PGD in \eqref{eq:prox:grad} thanks to the Rademacher's theorem.
+Ochs et al.~\cite{ORBP15, ORBP16}, on the other hand, use a smooth algorithm which was obtained by carefully selecting the kernel generating distance function for Bregman Proximal Gradient \cite{Bre67, BBT17}.
+Bolte et al.~\cite{BLPS21} used the conservative calculus developed in \cite{BP20, BP21} to rigorously study the implicit differentiation performed by using standard autograd packages like TensorFlow \cite{ABC+16}, PyTorch \cite{PGM+19}, JAX \cite{BFH+18}, etc. on possibly non-smooth implicit equations.
 Thereby, they provide a mathematical framework for the types of ``derivatives'' that are used in many practical applications.
 The same tools in \cite{BP20, BP21} were applied to study the application of autograd packages to differentiate the output of a non-smooth iterative algorithm in \cite{BPV22}.

-Christof \cite{Chr20} considered a class of bilevel-problems where the non-smooth lower problem is replaced with an elliptic variational inequality \cite[\DRSecs{2.1}{2A}]{DR09}.
-He showed that the solution mapping for this type of inequality is Fr{\'e}chet differentiable and can be obtained by solving an analogous elliptic variational equality.
+Christof \cite{Chr20} replaced \eqref{prob:min} with an elliptic variational inequality \cite[\DRSecs{2.1}{2A}]{DR09}.
+They showed that the solution mapping for this type of inequality is Fr{\'e}chet differentiable and the derivative can be obtained by solving an analogous elliptic variational equality.
+Chambolle and Pock~\cite{CP21} learn a linear operator in a saddle point problem with convex and $C^2$-smooth objective.
+They show that the gradient of the upper-level objective with respect to the linear operator is obtained by solving an adjoint-state equation which is equivalent to solving another saddle point problem.
+The authors showed that the two problems can be solved together in a Piggyback style \cite{GF03}.
+More recently, the convergence guarantees for this technique are given for $C^1$-smooth functions \cite{BCP22}.

-In \cite{BKM+21}, Bertrand et al. consider bilevel optimization problems with non-smooth, lasso-like lower-level problems.
-They compute the derivative of the solution mapping by implicit differentiation of the fixed-point equation for Proximal Gradient Descent and Proximal Coordinate Descent.
-They also show linear convergence of forward mode automatic differentiation of the two algorithms to the derivative obtained by the corresponding fixed-point equations.
-However, as opposed to our work, their framework is quite restrictive in the sense that it is only applicable to the cases where the non-smooth component in \eqref{prob:min} is expressed as